-This occasion is also known for baking of breads and preserving foods for the future.
+This occasion is also known for baking breads and preserving foods for the future.
 This is a busy time of year, and this busyness is reflected in the celebrations of Lughnasadh.
-Preparations for winter are historically essential and reflected in all the harvest sabbats.
+Preparations for winter are historically essential and present in all the harvest Sabbats.

 Magick & Ritual Aspects: